vijusuren/my-MS2/README.md

 Thank you to the following people who helped to complete this site.

 - The guidance and support from mentor Mr.Adegbenga Adeye
-- The support team Code Institude.
+- The support team Code Institute.
 - The Slact community.
 ##### back to [top](#table-of-contents)